tannewt/wa-law.org/bill/2023-24/sb/5147/1/README.md

 [Source](http://lawfilesext.leg.wa.gov/biennium/2023-24/Pdf/Bills/Senate%20Bills/5147.pdf)

+## Section 1
+The sum of $5,000,000, or as much thereof as may be necessary, is appropriated for the fiscal biennium ending June 30, 2024, from the general fund to the department of social and health services for the establishment of a grant program to expand the use of air conditioning in adult family homes that are serving individuals whose services are funded through medicaid or state funded long-term care programs.

 ## Section 2
 1. A qualifying adult family home may receive up to $5,000 in grant funding.
 Grants must be used for one-time costs associated with equipping and installing portable air conditioning units in resident's bedrooms and common areas, or updating the adult family home's heating, ventilation, and air conditioning system to include air conditioning.